https://fxtwitter.com/abacaj/status/1736819789841281372?s=46&t=90xQ8sGy63D2OtiaoGJuww

 - Extensive discussions around the use, optimization, and performance of Mistral and Hermes took place, with

-highlighting the boost provided by Hermes 2.5.
-There were inquiries about Mistral models with larger context lengths and how to host Mistral 7b in the cloud, along with shared resources such as the GitHub repository recommended by@jamiecropley
+@Makyahighlighting the boost provided by Hermes 2.5.
+There were inquiries about Mistral models with larger context lengths and how to host Mistral 7b in the cloud, along with shared resources such as the GitHub repository recommended by@jamiecropley. - Users shared insights on the underlying model of

-, the estimated time of availability for encoding vocabulary files, along with a link to view GPT-3.5/4ās encoding vocabulary files, and the adoption of a JSON standard for vocabulary which can be found on Hugging Face. - The resolution of challenges when running Mistral with Docker, pros and cons of Docker vs. Ollama installations and the limitations of Ollama regarding fine-tuning models were key discussion points.
+mistral-medium, the estimated time of availability for encoding vocabulary files, along with a link to view GPT-3.5/4ās encoding vocabulary files, and the adoption of a JSON standard for vocabulary which can be found on Hugging Face. - The resolution of challenges when running Mistral with Docker, pros and cons of Docker vs. Ollama installations and the limitations of Ollama regarding fine-tuning models were key discussion points.

 - Issues regarding the interpretative capabilities of Mistral and Mixtral in chatbot implementations were reported.
 Users shared strategies to improve Mistralās contextual understanding along with potential solutions, including fine-tuning with a strongly trained system prompt.